lucky-wolf/DW2-XL/README.md

 - Reduced Galactic Science Center to 100K (was 200K)
 - Revamped Strike Craft hull bays
 - Gizurean now use same techs for strike craft as other races (but retain their unique designs & special hangar bays)
+- NOTE: for 1.19.3 saves - you must load the 1.19.3 XL Patch to get the images to show up (that won't be needed for 1.19.4 saves, purely stop-gap measure)

 ### v1.19.3
 - Quick patch: Fixed some Missile [Ftr] and [PD] component values to align with new Missile [S] changes